githycody/demo/README.md

 # Demo

-this is a demo to identify wheither or not I can turn a local folder into a git repository
+this is a demo to identify whether I can turn a local folder into a git repository

 ## Local development